wenyue-gu/Simulation/README.md

 4. Simulations run indefinitely.
 5. Implemented Java code for the rules of five different simulations: game of life (for testing), percolation (the simplest one - rules are given on page 3), segregation, predator-prey, and fire.
 6. We had different arrangements of neighbors.
-7. We have rectangle
+7. We have rectangle and triangle cells.
-** Configuration **
+8. We have finite and toroidal grid edges.
+9. Implemented Rock, paper, Scissors and SugarScape simulations.

+**Configuration**

 1. Read in an XML formatted file that contains the initial settings for a simulation.
-The file contains three parts: kind of simulation it represents, as well as a title and the author of this data file settings for global configuration parameters specific to the simulation width and height of the grid and the initial configuration of the states for the cells in the grid Note, for this part, you do not need to worry about misformatted or inconsistent information in the data file.
+The file contains three parts:
+  1. kind of simulation it represents, as well as a title and the author of this data file
+  2. settings for global configuration parameters specific to the simulation
+  3. width and height of the grid and the initial configuration of the states for the cells in the grid
-Note, the XML tags and attributes you use within this file are up to your team.
+2. Checking for no simulation given or simulation type that we don't have.
+3. Initial configurations are set either randomly or through an initial configuration tag.
+4. Implemented a saving current configuration of cells feature, but was not able to add it into a button

 **Visualization**